andrehacker/minimalnote/README.md

 Todo
 ---------
 * Static linking deployment
-* The global hotkey is not yet platform independent
+* Make global hotkey platform independent
-* Unit Tests need to be added (should have done this first...)
+* Add Unit Tests (should have done this first...)
-* Want to replace the Qt logging mechanism by something else.
+* Replace Qt logging mechanism by something else.
 Didn't find a great logging library yet.
 * There are tons of pending issues...